 In this article, I am going to include a number of examples of links and link types to illustrate how effective links can be.

-They will direct in one way or another to either one of my own books, articles on my blog, my own social media posts or to other sites, so you may not wish to click on every link.
+The links I have used below will direct in one way or another to either one of my own books, articles on my blog, my own social media posts or to other sites, so you may not wish to click on every link.

 The very first set of links you will create is when you first publish.

 All self-publishing platforms require that you select genres or categories and these links help readers find your book when they are visiting and searching online retailers for a new book.

 Books > Mystery, Thriller & Suspense > Thrillers & Suspense > Spies & Politics > Espionage

 Books > Teen & Young Adult

 Kindle Store > Kindle eBooks > Biographies & Memoirs > Historical

 Kindle Store > Kindle eBooks > Mystery, Thriller & Suspense > Thrillers > Espionage

 Kindle Store > Kindle eBooks > Teen & Young Adult